Viz1303/Spotify-Rock-Music-Analysis-Tableau-Dashboard/README.md

-# 🎸 Spotify Rock Music Analysis Dashboard
+# The Decline of Rock: A Spotify Data-Driven Analysis

-## 📌 Problem Statement
+## Problem Statement
 Rock music once dominated global charts and shaped cultural identity, but in recent years its mainstream visibility has declined.
 With the rise of streaming platforms, hip-hop, pop, and EDM have taken over the spotlight.

 This project explores: